Montana-Media-Arts/webDesignFall2024/_docs/topic-07/08-audio/page-01.md

 <div class="divider-heading"></div>

-Like with video, there are two ways to approach adding audio to your site: self-hosted (within your own directory and repository), or via an audio-sharing service, like <a href="https://soundcloud.com/" target="_new">SoundCloud</a> or <a href="https://bandcamp.com/" target="_new">BandCamp</a>.
+Like with video, there are two ways to approach adding audio to your site: self-hosted (within your own directory and repository) or via an audio-sharing service, like <a href="https://soundcloud.com/" target="_new">SoundCloud</a> or <a href="https://bandcamp.com/" target="_new">BandCamp</a>.

 ## Self-Hosted Audio

-The `<audio>` element allows developers to add an audio player to webpages.
-This is a new element to HTML5, and offers three supported audio formats: .mp3, .wav, and .ogg.
+The `<audio>` element allows developers to add an audio player to web pages.
+This new element to HTML5 offers three supported audio formats: .mp3, .wav, and .ogg.

-The **audio element** can be used to add a self-hosted audio file to your site, and allows for both single-instances and fallback files to be referenced in the element.
+The **audio element** can be used to add a self-hosted audio file to your site.
+It allows for both single instances and fallback files to be referenced in the element.

 ## Service-Hosted Audio